bem/bem-components/common.blocks/dropdown/dropdown.en.md

 ### `disabled`

-If a `disabled` modifier is set, the dropdown is displayed but not available for user's actions.
+If `disabled` modifier is set, the dropdown is displayed but not available for user's actions.

-For such disabled block an `opened` state will not be toggled on mouse click.
+For such disabled block `opened` state will not be set on mouse click.

-If a `disabled` modifier set, it prevents the block components from the following actions:
+If `disabled` modifier set, it prevents the block components from the following actions:

-* `popup` block – `visible` modifier toggle;
+* `popup` block – `visible` modifier seting;
-* `link` control component – `focused` state toggle.
+* `link` control component – `focused` state seting.
 Link does not obtain focus on mouse click or by `Tab` key press;
 * `button` control component:
-    * `focused` state toggle.
+    * `focused` state seting.
 Button will not obtain focus on mouse click or by `Tab` key press;
-    * `hovered` state toggle on mouse pointer hover.
+    * `hovered` state seting on mouse pointer hover.

 Available for all block themes.